kislay2004/CombineFiles/README.md

 # FileComiber
-A python project to combine files with different options
+A python project to combine or merge files with different options.

+# Current Status : Work in Proress